 I almost missed these plants altogether.
 Another couple of weeks and they would have lost their flowers and the leaves would have been overgrown by neighboring plants.
 Eastern trout lilies are low-growing plants that form colonies of plants of different ages.
 The leaves have the characteristic mottling that give the plant its name – although I am not quite sure which trout would be a good match – the leaf is pretty but it’s no rainbow… A yellow flower sits atop a solitary stem and droops towards the ground.
 Its petals curl upwards, revealing the bright yellow of the inner petals.

-There are a couple of different ways to enjoy the trout lily as a culinary treat:
+There are a couple of different ways to enjoy the trout lily as a culinary treat (* don’t harvest these in the wild, introduce them into your own garden and wait for them to multiply which they will!):

 - Steamed lily leaves – Steam dabbled leaves in steamer, over boiling water, for 2 minutes.